qBioTurin/connector/_pages/HowInstall.md

 ## CONNECTOR

-**CONNECTOR** is built under R 4.1.0, for previous versions we suggest to install the right version of the package *locfit*:
+it is built under R 4.1.0, for previous versions we suggest installing the right version of the package *locfit*:
 ```
 install_version("locfit", version = "1.5-9.2")
 ```

 Note that R should be built with tcltk support.
-To check this, you should run *capabilities("tcltk")* from R. If it returns FALSE then we suggest to check how to cope with this from [here](https://stackoverflow.com/questions/25212800/error-onload-failed-in-loadnamespace-for-tcltk).
+To check this, you should run *capabilities("tcltk")* from R. If it returns FALSE then we suggest checking how to cope with this from [here](https://stackoverflow.com/questions/25212800/error-onload-failed-in-loadnamespace-for-tcltk).

-Before installing **CONNECTOR**, the following R packages has to be installed:
+Before installing **CONNECTOR**, the following R packages have to be installed:

 ```
 install.packages(c('cowplot', 'fda', 'flexclust','ggplot2', 'MASS',